gvolpe/sbt-nix.g8/README.md

 In previous Nix files, we were referencing a file named `pkgs.nix`.
 This is where we define what version on Nixpkgs we want to use in our project.

 Whenever you install Nix, you'll have something called [channels](https://nixos.wiki/wiki/Nix_channels).
-Using Channels is not recommended because it goes against reproducible builds but they are useful to try things out on Nix.
-So instead of using a channel, we will "pin" the Nixpkgs to a specific version, indicated by a URL and a hash (`sha256`).
+Using Channels is not recommended because it goes against reproducible builds but they are useful to try things out with Nix.
+So instead of using a channel, we will "pin" the Nixpkgs to a specific version, indicated by a URL and a SHA256 hash.

 ```nix
 { jdk }: